cadlinga/texan_courseware/index.md

 - [x] Figure out search function
 - [x] ~~Include a table of contents~~ (side bar nav will suffice with search)
 - [ ] Demonstrate the edit cycle
-- [ ] Add semantic versioning and document the triggers (semantic-release package github CI integration)
+- [x] Add semantic versioning and document the triggers (semantic-release package github CI integration)
 - [x] Create a pdf render of the documents (potentially will require separate code)
 - [ ] Document the 'student' facing features in About
 - [ ] Document the contribution guidelines in readme.md
+- [ ] Create a markdown email template for the new version email

 ## PDF generation
 Currently it looks like the best option will be to use [this custom python code](https://github.com/catmorbid/markdown-book) but adapting it so that it orders the book using meta data instead of a number at the end of the file names...